 Blood vessels have a fundamental role in regulating blood pressure.
 An array of hormones (including RAAS effectors), neurotransmitters (autonomic nervous system) and local signal substances (e.g nitric oxide [NO]) interact to continuously regulate vascular tone.
 The autonomic nervous system also regulates blood pressure via stretch receptors (baroreceptors) in the carotid body (carotid sinus in the common carotid artery).
 High systolic blood pressure leads to distention of the carotid sinus, which stimulates baroreceptors to increase signaling to the hypothalamus.
 This prompts the hypothalamus to decrease sympathetic output in order to lower blood pressure.
 People with high blood pressure typically have higher activity in the sympathetic nervous system, as compared to normotensive individuals.

 Intake of salt (sodium) and potassium

 Salt balance is strongly correlated with fluid balance and, consequently, blood pressure.
 Reducing the intake of salt (sodium) can lower blood pressure.
 In contrast, increased intake of potassium results in lowering of blood pressure (refer to Treatment of hypertension below).

 Fluid intake is likewise an important factor.
 High fluid intake elevates blood pressure, at least transiently.
 Dehydration results in lower blood pressure, at least transiently.
-The transient effect of is explained by activation of several neurohormonal (e.g RAAS) systems that counteract the effect of excess fluid intake or dehydration.
+The transient effect is explained by the activation of several neurohormonal (e.g RAAS) systems that counteract the effect of excess fluid intake or dehydration.